erdoganonur/flick/README.md

 Reason
 ------
-I wanted an easy way to video record my automation tests for mobile.
+I wanted an easy way to video record my automation tests for mobile, and the video quality didn't need to be perfect.
 Unfortunately, you cannot video record on android emulators, but you can take screenshots!
 You also cannot video record iOS without using QuickTime, or doing what [this](https://github.com/appium/screen_recording) did, but it's not maintained anymore.

 So I created Flick to work for my needs, and hopefully it will for others.
-It's also a CLI and language-agnostic, it can be used in any framework where you can make a system call.
+It's also a CLI and language-agnostic, it can be used with any framework where you can make a system call.
 See examples [here](https://github.com/isonic1/appium-mobile-grid/blob/flick/ios/spec/spec_helper.rb#L14) and [here](https://github.com/isonic1/appium-mobile-grid/blob/flick/android/spec/spec_helper.rb#L22).
 I suppose there are use cases for this outside of test automation.
 I'd love to hear them if so.

-If you're looking for high quality video, then this wouldn't be the tool for you.
-Take a look at this amazing tool [androidtool-mac](https://github.com/mortenjust/androidtool-mac) instead.
+If you're looking for high-quality video, then this wouldn't be the tool for you.
+Take a look at this great tool [androidtool-mac](https://github.com/mortenjust/androidtool-mac) instead.

 Prerequisites
 -------------